Gone: A search for what remains of the world’s extinct creatures

 ISBN: 1529012201 / 978-1529012200

 In 2020 Michael collaborated with children’s author (and national treasure) Julia Donaldson to produce The Woolly Bear Caterpillar.
-Artwork for the book was created by The book was award-winning illustrator Yuval Zommer and Michael wrote the non-fiction 18-page mini book about caterpillars and moths which you’ll find hiding in the back of Julia’s book.
+Artwork for the book was created by award-winning illustrator Yuval Zommer and Michael wrote the non-fiction 18-page mini book about caterpillars and moths which you’ll find hiding in the back of Julia’s book.

 Ideal for children aged 3-5.